sphinx-gallery/sphinx-gallery/doc/configuration.rst

 The following scrapers are supported:

 - matplotlib
-    Sphinx-gallery maintains a scraper for
+    Sphinx-Gallery maintains a scraper for
     :mod:`matplotlib <matplotlib.pyplot>` figures via the string
     ``'matplotlib'``.
 - Mayavi
-    Sphinx-gallery maintains a scraper for
+    Sphinx-Gallery maintains a scraper for
     :mod:`Mayavi <mayavi.mlab>` figures via the string
     ``'mayavi'``.
 - PyVista